Theatre

 Fairfield • 513-867-5348

 Fairfield Footlighters is a nonprofit community theatre committed to making the theatrical experience more accessible to the public and providing more opportunities for young artists to enhance their dramatic skills.
-Auditions are open to the public, and performances take place at the Fairfield Community Arts Center in Fairfield, Ohio.
+Auditions are open to the public, and performances take place at the Fairfield Community Arts Center.

 The Human Race Theatre Company